kelinguistics/OLD-kelinguistics.github.io/_pages/about.md

 **🍃 January 4th – 7th, 2024**<br>
 Attended [LSA's Annual Meeting](https://virtual.oxfordabstracts.com/#/event/public/4438/information?page=1813) and presented a poster, *Methods in assessing VOT convergence patterns in L2 English speech*.

-**🍃 December 19th, 2023**<br>
-Paper on the linguistic landscape of Uyghur restaurants in the DMV accepted as a talk at the 15th Linguistic Landscape 🍖🍜🥟[(LL15)](https://linguisticlandscape15.weebly.com/), to be held in New Zealand in June! 🇳🇿🦤.

 *Past events can be found [here](/news/).*